-The major residues likely to be generated on corn line DAS-40278-9 as a result of spraying with 2,4-D and quizalofop-P-ethyl are not novel.
-The residues are the same as those found on conventional crops.
-Residue data derived from supervised trials indicate that the residue levels for both herbicides are below the limit of quantitation.
-In the absence of any measurable exposure to either parent herbicide or their metabolites the risk to public health and safety is likely to be negligible.
+The major residues generated on corn line DAS-40278-9 as a result of spraying with 2,4-D and quizalofop-P-ethyl are not novel.
+The residues are the same as those found on conventional crops sprayed with 2,4-D or quizalofop-P-ethyl.
+Residue data, derived from supervised trials, indicate that the residue levels for both herbicides are below the limit of quantitation.
+In the absence of any measurable exposure to either parent herbicide or their metabolites, the risk to public health and safety is likely to be negligible.